d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

 Prolog Help
 ═══════════

-  `sweep' provides a way to read SWI-Prolog documentation via the standard Emacs `help' user interface, akin to Emacs’s built-in `describe-function' (`C-h f') and `describe-variable' (`C-h v').
+  Sweep provides a way to read SWI-Prolog documentation via the standard Emacs `help' user interface, akin to Emacs’s built-in `describe-function' (`C-h f') and `describe-variable' (`C-h v').
 For more information about Emacs `help' and its special major mode, `help-mode', see [Help Mode in the Emacs manual].

+  Command: sweeprolog-describe-module
+        Prompt for a Prolog module and display its full documentation in a help buffer.
+  Command: sweeprolog-describe-predicate
+        Prompt for a Prolog predicate and display its full documentation in a help buffer.

   The command `M-x sweeprolog-describe-module' prompts for the name of a Prolog module and displays its documentation in the `*Help*' buffer.